vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 These quotations leave not the slightest doubt that according to the compilers of the S.S., the first point of the zodiac is the point of intersection of the ecliptic and the equator, and the signs of the zodiac cover 30° each of the ecliptic.

-It is supposed on good grounds that much of the astronomical knowledge found in the Surya Siddhanta is derived from Graeco-Chaldean sources.
+It is supposed on good grounds that much of the astronomical knowledge found in the Surya Siddhānta is derived from Graeco-Chaldean sources.
 But it is clear from the text that the compilers of the S.S. had no knowledge of the precession of equinoxes, but they took the first point of Aries to be fixed.
 This is not to be wondered at, for as shown in $ 4.9, inspite of the works of Hipparchos and Ptolemy, precession was either not accepted or no importance was attached to it by the astronomers of the Roman empire.
 It may be added that the compilers of the S.S. were not aware of the theory of trepidation of equinoxes which appears to have been first formulated in the West by Theon of Alexandria (ca. 370 A.D.).
 It is also important to note that the Indian astronomers did not take the first point of Aries to be identical with that given either by Hipparchos, Ptolemy or any other western authority as would have been the case if there was blind-folded borrowing.
 They assimilated the astro nomical knowledge intelligently and took the first point of Aries as the point of intersection of the equator and the ecliptic, and made successive attempts to determine it by some kind of actual observations, 28 shown in appendix 5-B. These observations appear first to have been made about 280 A.D.

 precession of the equinoxes, they were unaware of the distinction between the sidëreal year and the tropical year.
 They had to obtain the year-length either from observation or from outside sources.
 If they obtained it from observations, they must have counted the number of days passed between the return of the sun to the same point in the sky over a number of years.
 Such observations would show that the year had not the traditional value of 366 days given in Veranga Jyotiṣa, but somewhat less.
 In fact, the Paitāmaha length is 365.3569 days and there is no reason to believe that it was derived from foreign sources.
 Successive observations must have enabled the Indian savants to push the accuracy still higher..

 Or alternatively they might have borrowed the value from Graeco-Chaldean astronomy, but we cannot then explain why their value is larger than Ptolemy's.
-We have seen that the Romaka Siddhanta gives a value which is Hipparchos's, and tropical, but the three more correct Siddhantas reject it, as being too small.
+We have seen that the Romaka Siddhānta gives a value which is Hipparchos's, and tropical, but the three more correct Siddhāntas reject it, as being too small.
 This however indicates that they probably tried to derive the length from observations as stated in the previous paragraph and found the Romaka Siddhānta-length too small.
 If they had taken it from some other source, we have still to discover that source.
 It is certainly not Ptolemy's Almagest.

 The ex-cathedra style of writing adopted by the Siddhantic astronomers, e.g., the number of days in a Kalpa (a period of 4.32 x 10 years) is 1,577,917,828,000 according to Grandfather Brahmā, or the Sungod, does not enable one to trace the steps by which these conclusions were reached.